SMitra1993/.NETInterrogation/6 - Methods.md

 ### **`virtual`,`override`, and `base` keywords:**

-Sure, let's break down each of these keywords:
+Let's break down each of these keywords:

 ### 1. `virtual` Keyword: